Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .output}

-Let's rename the file to get rid of the `.` at the start and put it into it's own directory called `full_assembly`.
+Let's rename the file to get rid of the `.` at the start and put it into its own directory called `full_assembly`.

 ~~~
 mv .assembly_ERR5000342.fasta assembly_ERR5000342.fasta